Asset Pricing in Pre-trained Transformer: Models

 Where $W^Q,W^K,W^V$ are the weight matrices derived via estimation like MLP models.
 The second step is computing stabilized attention scores via dot product Q,K and dimension-wise scaling operation.\\

-For the transformer in a time-series context, the third step (causal mask in Figure~\ref{fig:satt1_ch3}) is indispensable and crucial, since it is not only sequential but also temporal.
-For a better understanding of the causal mask’s function, the Boolean value is adopted for a substitution of the ‘0’ or ‘1’ indicator value.
-Thus, one upper triangular matrix with ‘True’ or ‘False’ perfectly works as ‘masks’ to mask out future data for the attention weights.
-In Equation~\eqref{eq:sattention_mask1_ch3}, $M_{ij}$ is the notation of the mask matrix, $i$ is the time step that earlier than time step $j$ initially, and it can be presented as:
+For the transformer in a time series context, the third step (causal mask in Figure~\ref{fig:satt1_ch3}) is indispensable and crucial, since it is not only sequential but also temporal.
+Practically, due to the softmax function nature, it can be represented as '0' for visible and $-\infty$ for non-visible.
+In Equation~\eqref{eq:sattention_mask3_ch3}, $M_{ij}$ is the notation of the mask matrix, $i$ is the time step that earlier than time step $j$ initially, and it can be presented as: